 “I’ve sat for years at a time with $10 million to $12 million in treasuries.
 Just waiting, waiting.
 A lot of people can’t stand to wait.
 It takes character to sit there with all that cash and do nothing.” – Charlie Munger, Vice Chairman of Berkshire Hathaway

-Investor greed is frequently driven by the fear of missing out (or FOMO as it has been popularly named), a particularly pernicious human behavior, especially when it comes to decisions about money.
+Investor greed is frequently driven by the fear of missing out, or FOMO as it has been popularly named.
+It is a particularly pernicious human behavior, especially when it comes to decisions about money.
 Investor FOMO most often occurs after some asset starts quickly gaining in value, garnering media attention, and eventually hot money investors start chasing what seems like easy money (see Bitcoin as the latest example).
 The longer this goes on, the more other investors start to become less concerned with whether their portfolios are providing the returns they need and more about whether their assets are “keeping up” with these other potential investments.
 This typically leads to the temptation to chase performance and recency bias (the cognitive fallacy that tricks people into believing that was has just happened will keep happening) sets in.
-If given into, this temptation gets investors to purchase the now more expensive assets at higher (instead of lower) prices, which is of course the exact opposite of the buy low sell high formula frequently prescribed for investment success.
+If given into, this temptation drives investors to purchase the now more expensive assets at higher (instead of lower) prices, which is of course the exact opposite of the “buy low, sell high” formula frequently prescribed for investment success.
 The challenge for investors, and portfolio managers, is to identify when greed has possessed investment markets and their participants, and then be disciplined enough to resist the temptation to join the herd chasing performance.

 A Twitter-Worthy Executive Summary

 When it comes to long-term financial success, our own greed is often one of the biggest threats.
 Proper investment management requires prudent risk taking, but also prudent risk mitigation, which occasionally requires us to check our greedy temptations.

 Has Investor Greed Reached Dangerous Levels?